 Haskell is a standard functional programming language, which is modular and general-purpose in nature.
-This language got its name after Haskell Brooks Curry, a mathematician, and logician.
-Haskell revolves around the concept of functions, which are a block of code aim to perform specific tasks.
+This language got its name after Haskell Brooks Curry, a mathematician and logician.
+Haskell revolves around the concept of functions, a block of code aiming to perform specific tasks.
 Functions are being called only when required.
-Functions are also treated as values i.e. two functions can be added just like normal integers.
-This makes the Haskell a purely functional programming language.
+Functions are also treated as values, i.e. two functions can be added just like normal integers.
+This makes Haskell a purely functional programming language.
 Two important aspects of Haskell is its non-strict semantics and strong static typing.
 With Haskell, strong data typing is merged with a polymorphism concept, which means a developer can write a single function that would sort integers as well as strings.
-This is unlike other languages, where the developer must write down two separate functions for two different data types.
+Unlike other languages, the developer must write down two separate functions for two different data types.

-Just like Haskell, Erlang also falls into the category of a functional programming language, which is concurrent and general-purpose in nature.
+Like Haskell, Erlang also falls into a functional programming language, which is concurrent and general-purpose in nature.
 Just like any other functional language, it focuses on expression evaluation, rather than command execution, where expressions utilize functions to deduce basic values.
-Although being functional, it is like Java in the sense that it utilizes a virtual machine and has support for multithreading.
+Although functional, it is like Java because it utilizes a virtual machine and has support for multithreading.
 Java community chiefly focuses on the Web development ecosystem, whereas Erlang has its stronghold on an embedded system and robust servers.
-Indeed, Erlang is designed for the development of robust system programs, working on distributed computers in a network.
+Indeed, Erlang is designed for the development of robust system programs working on distributed computers in a network.
 Erlang is freely available as open-source code and being taught worldwide in universities.

-Erlang draws its similarity with Java, for providing garbage collection, developers need not worry about allocated memory space return issues.
-System components can be efficiently developed with dynamic type feature of Erlang, these components need not care about the data type they are going to deal with.
+Erlang draws its similarity with Java; for providing garbage collection, developers need not worry about allocated memory space return issues.
+System components can be efficiently developed with the dynamic type feature of Erlang; these components need not care about the data type they are going to deal with.
 An Erlang program can be distributed quite easily and can be made to run at any node in a network, making Erlang quite efficient for building system components.
-Erlang language also provides interfaces for Java, C, C++, hence can be implemented with ease.
+Erlang language also provides interfaces for Java, C, C++; hence it can be implemented with ease.
 Being a concurrent one, its thread supervision comes in useful for state machines and event distribution.
 On every platform, Erlang’s bytecode can be identified.
-It can prove to be a better option when it comes to any concurrent activity, fault tolerance, real-time response, features that are required to maintain a healthy backend system.
-For a network system having an HTTP server, a protocol like SNMP, it includes all component, thus making Erlang a preferred choice for a network and distributed system.
+It can prove to be a better option for any concurrent activity, fault tolerance, real-time response, and features required to maintain a healthy back-end system.
+For a network system with an HTTP server, a protocol like SNMP includes all components, thus making Erlang a preferred choice for a network and distributed system.
 Its actor-based model makes it is precisely good enough for the distributed system.